Chronoblog/gatsby-theme-chronoblog/README-new.md

 npm run dev
 ```

-In second terminal, start one of starters or test-builds:
+In second terminal, start one of the starters or test-builds:

 ```
 npm start